 Figure 5.
-Total Fuel Consumption in Slovenia by sector 1990-2018 (Source: IEA)
+Total Fuel Consumption in Slovenia by sector 1990-2021 (Source: IEA)

-In Slovenia, in 2019 we covered 83.5% of the consumption of final customers with domestic electricity production, and the share of renewable sources in total production amounted to 33.6%.
+In Slovenia, in 2022, 70% of the consumption of final customers was covered by domestic electricity production, and the share of renewable sources in total production amounted to 37.1%.